Faculty: Professors Wilkerson (chair), Chan, Hanley-Maxwell, Rosenthal, Trainor; Assistant Professors Bal, Doren, Phillips, Ruppar, Smedema, Tansey

 The department serves students from across the nation and around the world.
 Financial support, although limited, is available to qualified graduate students and may include scholarships, traineeships, teaching assistantships, and research/project assistantships.
 Employment opportunities following graduation include elementary and secondary schools; public and private educational, rehabilitation, and mental health agencies; colleges and universities; and research settings.

-A person who wishes to pursue graduate study in the department must apply to the appropriate program.
+Interested applicants must identify and submit materials to the program of their choosing.
 The candidate will be expected to meet general requirements for admission to the Graduate School.
-The following factors will be considered by the admissions committee: relevancy of prior undergraduate and graduate study, employment history, stated goals for graduate study, evidence of writing and research skill, and three references.
-In addition, rehabilitation psychology doctoral candidates are required to submit scores on the Graduate Record Exam (GRE) (preferred), or the Miller Analogies Test.
-Special education doctoral applicants are encouraged to submit GRE scores.
+The following factors will be considered by the admissions committee: relevancy of prior undergraduate and graduate study, employment history specific to education and disability, stated goals for graduate study, evidence of writing and research skills, and three professional references.
+For more information: Student Services and Graduate Admissions, Department of Rehabilitation Psychology and Special Education, 1000 Bascom Mall, Room 431, Madison, WI 53706; 608-263-4608; firstname.lastname@example.org; www.education.wisc.edu/rpse.

 Feedback, questions or accessibility issues: comments

-© 2012 Board of Regents of the University of Wisconsin System
+© 2014 Board of Regents of the University of Wisconsin System